Pacifiers And Thumb/Finger Sucking: The Complete Guide For New Parents

 Like most parents, you might be concerned about when your baby should cut this habit and if using a pacifier or sucking their thumb or fingers is harmful in the long-run.

-Using a pacifier and letting your baby suck their thumb or fingers beyond their first birthday can cause dental problems for them in the future.
-For example, it can affect the shape of your baby’s mouth and how their teeth line up.
+Using a pacifier and letting your baby suck their thumb or fingers beyond their fourth birthday can cause dental problems for them in the future.
+For example, it can affect the shape of your child’s mouth and how their teeth line up.

 Additionally, as we mentioned above, sucking a pacifier is an easier habit to cut than thumb- or finger-sucking because of one obvious reason — the pacifier isn’t attached to your baby’s body!